-In response to the issues identified through AEMO's STTM review, and outlined above, AEMO proposed a number of changes to the NGR.
-The amendments are intended to better facilitate and strengthen the causer pays principle in relation to deviation pricing, and also facilitate AEMO's envisaged changes to the Procedures.
-They proposed amendments to the NGR as follows:
+In response to the issues identified through the STTM review, and outlined above, AEMO proposed a number of changes to the NGR.
+The amendments were intended to better facilitate and strengthen the causer pays principle in relation to deviation pricing, and also facilitate AEMO's envisaged changes to the Procedures.

+AEMO proposed the following amendments to the NGR:7

-- Amend the definition of "deviation payment" in rule 364 to reflect that decrease MOS can either result in income to the market, or cause a cost to the market.
-AEMO proposes that the definition should provide that a deviation payment can not only be a payment by AEMO to a trading participant, but also a payment by a trading participant to AEMO. - Amend the definition of "deviation charge" to make it consistent with the above proposed change to the definition of "deviation payment". - Amend the definition of the "minimum market price" (MMP) to clarify that deviation changes and deviation payments are not subject to the MMP and can therefore be negative. - Amend the definition of the "market price cap" (MPC) for consistency with the proposed change to the MMP. - Remove the definition of the "settlement surplus cap" from the NGR, so that there is no longer any cap on settlement surplus payments. - Amend rule 405 to clarify that the MMP and MPC only apply to price steps used in ex ante and ex post scheduling, to ensure that they are not applied to deviation prices directly.
+- Amending the definition of "deviation payment" in rule 364 to reflect that decrease MOS can either result in income to the market, or cause a cost to the market.
+AEMO proposed that the definition should provide that a deviation payment can not only be a payment by AEMO to a trading participant, but also a payment by a trading participant to AEMO. - Amending the definition of "deviation charge" to make it consistent with the above proposed change to the definition of "deviation payment". - Amending the definition of the "minimum market price" (MMP) to clarify that deviation changes and deviation payments were not subject to the MMP and could, therefore, be negative. - Amending the definition of the "market price cap" (MPC) for consistency with the proposed change to the MMP.